janbuettiker/in306-blog/README.md

 You can then execute your native executable with: `./target/in306-blog-0.1-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.

+# Reactive Quarkus

+## Introduction

+For example user events are a traditional use case for reactive programming. eg. - When a user clicks a button it should execute a specific function.
+So reactive means, we are reacting on actions, here a user clicking a button.

+This paradigm is especially useful and helps with following characteristics:

+- High data scale
+- High usage scale
+- Cloud based costs

+## How to scale up

+- Vertical Scaling
+- Add more power to your server
+- Horizontal Scaling
+- Adding more servers

+To be able to scale horizontally, well written code needs to be produced or legacy code needs to be optimized.

+For example, a function that receives a user and its preferences over two different services.
+Code that is unecessarily sequential would cause the code to wait for the first service to finish.
+This is blocking code further raising cost in performance and needed compute costs.